Nonye2K3/chia/RPC-Interfaces.md

 The chia node and services come with a JSON rpc api server that allows you to access information and control the services.
 These are accessible via HTTP, WebSockets, or a python client.
 The ports can be configured in ~/.chia/mainnet/config/config.yaml.
 The rpc ports should not be exposed to the internet.
-TLS certificates are used to secure the communitation.
+TLS certificates are used to secure the communication.

 ### Default Ports:
 - Daemon: 55400